Blog

 What Is Cursor?

-Cursor is an AI-powered code editor developed by Anysphere.
-It is built as a fork of Visual Studio Code, so the interface feels familiar if you already use VS Code.
+Cursor is an AI-powered code editor built by Anysphere.
+It started as a fork of Visual Studio Code, so the interface feels familiar if you already use VS Code.
 The difference is that AI runs through every part of the editing experience.

 Unlike ChatGPT, Cursor reads your entire codebase.
 It understands your project structure, dependencies, and how files connect to each other.
 When you ask it to make a change, it modifies your actual files instead of giving you code to paste.